-The purpose of this section is to inventory and support the management of cultural resources in the Town of Lamont.
+The purpose of this section is to inventory and support the management of cultural resources in the Town of Wiota.
+Cultural resources are considered both aesthetically and recreationally important to the Town.
+Resources that are specific to Wiota, especially those that link residents to their agricultural and mining past, help define a sense of place and of home for residents.
 Many communities often ignore cultural and historic resources in order to deal with "real" issues facing their community.
 However, the proper appreciation of these assets is vital to the long-term success of a community.
-Economically, aesthetically, and recreationally, Lamont's cultural resources are valued by its citizens.
 Respecting and utilizing these available resources increases the overall quality of life and provides opportunities for tourism.
+A case in point would be the site of the Bloody Lake Clash, an 1832 battle of the Black Hawk War.
+This site provides camping and fishing opportunities, as well as being the site of an annual 19th Century Rendezvous.

 Determining what cultural and historic resources are has been left open to some interpretation.
 For this Plan, historic resources include historic buildings and sites (as identified by the national register of historic places), museums, archeological sites, churches, cemeteries, old country schools, and other sites deemed appropriate by the community.
-The information is to serve as a guide to cultural and historic resources and is not inclusive.
+(This Section is to serve as a guide to cultural and historic resources and is not inclusive.)